amadio/vecgeom/doc/performanceHistory.md

   source ./perfHistory.sh

 Important notes: for performance evaluation, build type Release must always be used.
-Comparisons with vectorization, Root, Geant4 and USolids require those modes to be enabled, and also BENCHMARK=ON.
+Comparisons with vectorization, Root and Geant4 require those modes to be enabled, and also BENCHMARK=ON.

 For the sake of historical performances, it is strongly suggested that all available shape benchmarks are built and executed regularly, and